oshawa-connection/amici/Readme.md

 ### Testing

-In a production app, I add tests to the JavaScript for the front-end, and potentially add some integration/ e2e tests for the back-end to make sure that the correct data is being pulled through from the database to the API.
+In a production app, I would add tests to the JavaScript for the front-end, and potentially add some integration/ e2e tests for the back-end to make sure that the correct data is being pulled through from the database to the API.

 ## Security